Coco (franchise): Accolades

 Coco received awards for Best Animated Feature and Best Original Song, the BAFTA Award for Best Animated Film, the Critics' Choice Movie Award for Best Animated Feature, and the Golden Globe Award for Best Animated Feature Film.

-Future theme park ride

-In August 2024, it was announced that a ride themed to the film is in development for Disney California Adventure.
-Construction is scheduled to start in fall 2025.

 Other media

 Other animated media

 In The Simpsons short Plusaversary (2021), Miguel appears as one of the attendees at the party in Moe's Tavern.
-In the series of shorts Lego Pixar: Bricktoons (2024), the episode "Coco: Family Bands Together" is focused on a story with Lego versions of the characters of the film.

 Broadway adaptation

 On January 24, 2023, during Epcot's annual Disney on Broadway concert, The Lion King actor Steven Taylor announced that a live stage show adaptation of the film is currently in development at Disney Theatrical Productions.

 Theme parks

 Miguel appears in Frontierland at Disneyland as a meet and greet character.
 The 3D show Mickey's PhilharMagic contains a scene featuring Miguel and Héctor singing "Un Poco Loco".
 In May 2025, figures of Miguel and Dante were added in the It's a Small World attraction at Disneyland in the section portraying Mexico.